maainul/DocumentationAndConfigure/lcs/linux_21_pre.md

 		ls -l | cut -c2-4 = Only print user permissions of files/dir

-## AWK : utility/language designed for data extraction.Most of the time it is used to extract fields from a file of=r from an output.
+## AWK : utility/language designed for data extraction.Most of the time it is used to extract fields from a file from an output.